-MUSI 346 Sight Reading and Ear Training III (3) Advanced-level study of the visual and aural applied elements of music literacy focusing on the skills needed to transform music symbols into performance through the recognition and comprehension of standard music notation, rhythms, and meter, solfege, and Kodaly/Curwen hand signs.
+MUSI 321 Advanced Conducting (3) Intermediate to advanced level to the art of ensemble leadership- advanced level of conducting, kinesics and non-verbal communication, and development of style.
+Also addresses problem-solving regarding tempo, dynamics, ensemble ability, repertoire selection, voicing, balance, blend, pitch and rhythmic accuracy, score reading, and score study.
+Prerequisite: MUSI 320MUSI 346 Sight Reading and Ear Training III (3) Advanced-level study of the visual and aural applied elements of music literacy focusing on the skills needed to transform music symbols into performance through the recognition and comprehension of standard music notation, rhythms, and meter, solfege, and Kodaly/Curwen hand signs.
 Prerequisite MUSI 102.

-MUSI 348 Ensemble Performance (1) Performance-based concentration focusing on a variety of choral techniques through a variety of singing experiences.
+MUSI 348 Ensemble Performance (1) Performance-based concentration focusing on a variety of choral or instrumental techniques through a variety of singing or playing experiences.
 Ensemble rehearses five hours each week.
 Membership is by audition only.
 Repeatable for credit.